naming is hard

 }

-Unfortunately, this doesn’t work – the compiler again produces boring assembly with only unrolling optimization on.
-But, if we stop and think about it, this is actually expected!
-Chunking logic make every chunk unpredictable in size – because there is no guarantees about exact size of the last chunk (and every chunk can be the last one!).
+Unfortunately, this doesn’t work – the compiler again produces boring assembly with only the unrolling optimization enabled.
+But, if we stop and think about it a bits, this is actually expected behaviour!
+The chunks method treats all chunks uniformly, including the last chunk – which can have a size less than 32 elements!

-This final step allow us to make our dream come true: vectorized find
+This final step allows us to make our dream come true: a vectorized find function using only safe Rust!

 // bonus: refactoring of find_branchless function to make it more elegant!